-- Update in line with any consultation or survey work you have done during your development phase. - If you have produced one, refer us to your conservation plan, which will identify the opportunities for improving the heritage and how it is looked after. - Where necessary, refer us to your activity plan, which will identify the opportunities for engaging people with heritage.
+- Update in line with any consultation or survey work you have done during your development phase. - Where necessary, refer us to your conservation plan, which will identify the opportunities for improving the heritage and how it is looked after. - Where necessary, refer us to your activity plan, which will identify the opportunities for engaging people with heritage.